How Much Does

 During The Carpet Buying Process...

 Keep the original sales receipt and make sure the price of the carpet is shown separate from the price of the pad and installation.
-You will need this as proof of what you paid if you ever need to file a warranty claim.
+You will need this as proof of what you paid for the "carpet only" if you ever need to file a warranty claim.

 If you NEED to hire an independent CARPET installer...
 Then Read This Article